johnstaveley/RaspberryPiControl/README.md

 # RaspberryPiControl

-This project is to control a 4 relay header board on a Raspberry Pi.
+This project is to control a 4 relay header board on a Raspberry Pi from a remote web page.
-This involved porting some python code to C#.

 ## Setup